DebajyotiX/HoverGlowMania/README.md

 npm run dev
 ```

 Once the development server is set up, node will host the project in a port in your own local machine.
-It will provide a http link, for example `http://localhost:3000`
+It will provide a http link, for example `http://localhost:8000` or `http://localhost:5170`.

-Open your web browser and go to `http://localhost:3000 `to see the Babylon.js project in action!
+Open your web browser and go to respective `http://localhost:XXXX `to see the Babylon.js project in action!